Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ### Manage Identity Providers

-Click **Identity Provider** from the Organization menu to configure Identity Providers to use for user authentication with the Platform.
+Click **Identity Provider** from the Organization - Settings menu to configure Identity Providers to use for user authentication with the Platform.
 Refer to the [Configuring and Managing Identity Providers (IdPs)](/docs/management_guide/configuring_and_managing_identity_providers/) page for details.

 ### Manage security settings

-Click **Security** from the Organization menu to access organization security settings.
+Click **Security** from the Organization - Settings menu to access organization security settings.
 Then, select the organization from the *Organization* dropdown menu to configure the following settings for the specified organization.

 ![Managing organization settings](/Images/settings_tab_security.png)